- 4.7–5.5 in

 Resident to short-distance migrant.
 Over most of their breeding range, Brown Creepers do not migrate, although northern and high-altitude populations move south or downhill in winter.
 Banding records indicate that Brown Creepers from parts of Canada can move as far south as North Carolina and Arkansas in winter.

 Though they eat mostly insects, in winter Brown Creepers will eat suet and peanut butter, and occasionally sunflower seeds, pine seeds, grass seeds, and corn.
 You’re more likely to see them if there are large, old trees nearby.
+Find out more about what this bird likes to eat and what feeder is best by using the Project FeederWatch Common Feeder Birds bird list.

 Find This Bird